trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-07-19 18:00:31 MDT.
+The information below was last updated at 2021-07-20 16:08:01 MDT.

-COVID vaccination update for July 19, 2021 (reports as of 8 PM ET):
+COVID vaccination update for July 20, 2021 (reports as of 6 PM ET):

--   Total shots given: 45,679,090
+-   Total shots given: 46,016,453
--   Shots per 100 people: 119.3
+-   Shots per 100 people: 120.2
--   Shots reported \*: 426,458
+-   Shots reported: 337,363
--   Inventory: 19.1 days (at avg pace)
+-   Inventory: 24.8 days (at avg pace)
--   Adults w/ 1+ Shots: 79.9%
+-   Adults w/ 1+ Shots: 80.0%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 45.7 million shots given – which is 86.3% of the total 53 million doses available and 91% of the 50 million needed to fully vaccinated 75% of eligible people
+Canada is now up to 46.0 million shots given – which is 83.4% of the total 55 million doses available and 92% of the 50 million needed to fully vaccinated 75% of eligible people

-Over the past 7 days, 2.4 million doses have been delivered to provinces.
+Over the past 7 days, 3.4 million doses have been delivered to provinces.

 ![](Plots/plot_total.png)

 Canada’s daily pace:

-Our 7-day average pace of administering shots: 380,703/day over the past week and 473,255/day the week prior.
+Our 7-day average pace of administering shots: 369,517/day over the past week and 463,136/day the week prior.

 Canada’s average daily pace is slowing.
-We’re now 30% below our June 30 peak average of 542,779.
+We’re now 32% below our June 30 peak average of 542,779.

 ![](Plots/pace_national.png)